Joe Arpaio Announces 2020 Run For His Old Job As Maricopa County Sheriff

 — The Hill (@thehill) August 26, 2019

-Though Arpaio ran in the Arizona Republican Senate primary in a bid to replace then-Senator Jeff Flake, who was set to retire, Arpaio ultimately lost the election to Sen. Martha McSally, who was defeated by a Democrat at the time but was later appointed to the Senate to take over a vacated seat from Sen. Jon Kyl.
+Though Arpaio ran in the Arizona Republican Senate primary in a bid to replace then-Senator Jeff Flake, who was set to retire, Arpaio ultimately lost the election to Sen. Martha McSally, who was later defeated by a Democrat.
+McSally was later appointed to the Senate to take over a vacated seat from Sen. Jon Kyl, who, in turn, took over John McCain’s seat after the longtime senator passed away last year.

-But as Arpaio’s statement noted, the longtime long arm of the law has never lost a Republican primary for the sheriff’s position and also holds the title of the only Republican sheriff to be re-elected in the past 100 years Maricopa county’s history.
+But as Arpaio’s statement noted, the longtime long arm of the law has never lost a Republican primary for the sheriff’s position and also holds the title of the only Republican sheriff to be re-elected in the past 100 years of Maricopa county’s history.

 Taking a page out of Trump’s 2016 campaign playbook, the statement said that Arpaio’s primary mission is to “Make Maricopa County Safe Again.”

-Maricopa County’s current sheriff is Democrat Paul Penzone and as The Hill reported, he is expected to run for re-election in 2020.
+Maricopa County’s current sheriff is Democrat Paul Penzone, and as The Hill reported, he is expected to run for re-election in 2020.